 Most of the time it is not about what you know, but who you know that can help land you that job in Canada.

 In today’s world, most companies across the world no longer search for potential employees by themselves, they hire recruiters to do it for them.
-This means that you have to find recruitering sites that fit your job sphere.
-Certain recruitment sites will specialise in certain jobs or work sectors so make sure that you apply on the right ones!
+This means that you have to find recruiting sites that fit your job sphere.
+Certain recruitment sites will specialize in certain jobs or work sectors so make sure that you apply on the right ones!

 Setting Up Your Accounts